Ideate. Prototype. Validate.

 Design Sprints are an intensive, collaborative workshop for answering critical business questions through design, prototyping, and testing ideas with customers.
-Developed by Google Ventures and having been tested with over a hundred startup businesses, a sprint brings together strategy, innovation, behavioural science, design thinking and testing with real users.
+Developed by Google Ventures and having been tested with over a hundred startup businesses and new ventures, a sprint brings together strategy, innovation, behavioural science, design thinking and testing with real users.

 Working together in a sprint, you can shortcut the endless debate-cycle and compress months of time into just a few days.
 Instead of waiting to launch your MVP to understand if an idea is any good, you’ll get clear data from a realistic prototype meaning you can fast-forward to getting your customer reactions before making any expensive commitments.